vsao/verification/Rule_deck/README.md

 5. ``my_resistor.lvs.report``  : Contains results of lvs comparison such as ports, nets and instance mismatch along with extraction informations as described in my_resistor.lvs.report.ext.

+## Summary of Rule File Elements
+This Section provides summary information on the main elements in a SVRF rule file.
+1. Layer: This statement specifies input layer names and numbers to be used in the rule file.
+          Syntax: Layer <name> <original_layer>